-If you are in any doubt about installing our products, please call our help and advice line and we will be happy to talk you through the steps required.
+If you are in any doubt about installing our products, please feel free to contact us and we will be happy to talk you through the steps required.
 Here at JCW Acoustic Supplies we prefer to have a conversation with you because we realise every situation is different, there are no routine answers and correct installation is nearly always the key to success in reducing unwanted noise.
 Our professional installation service is available for projects where you lack experienced in-house resources.

 Soundproofing any area is possible if you are prepared to put enough time, effort and money into it.

 The problem with lightweight sheds for example is that they are not built from solid materials.
 To do the job properly would mean losing around 5 inches of room space from both the walls and the ceiling and you may also need to install an acoustic door.
 So yes, it can be done, but the more solid the structure of the building you are looking to soundproof, the better.